By Geetha Kandiah

 Why should I register my trademark?

-This is a question that we are often faced with.
-Valid one too.
+This is a question that we are often faced with, and a valid one too.

 Think of insurance.
 Why does one take various types of insurance?
 For protection.
 Against fire, against burglary, against critical illnesses, against accidents and so on.